Papers

 Abstract: Researchers are increasingly facilitating qualitative research studies online.
 While this has made research more accessible for participation, there have been notable encounters with “fraudulent” participants.
 By fraudulent, we refer to individuals who are deceptive about meeting the inclusion criteria, their identity, or experiences.
 Fraudulent participants have generated new challenges for researchers who have to interact 1:1 with these individuals, face ethical dilemmas on appropriate next steps, diagnose and prevent the issue from happening again, and deal with their own identity as a scholar.
 In this study, we interview 16 HCI researchers to understand and learn from their experiences.
 We contribute: (1) an understanding of how HCI qualitative researchers deal with fraudulent participants; (2) a guide for qualitative HCI researchers on how to handle fraudulence; and (3) a reflection on how the HCI research community might better improve our science and training efforts.

-Abstract: Everyday family wellness roots in the most ordinary, daily routines of family life.
+Abstract: Everyday family wellness is rooted in the most ordinary, daily routines of family life.
 However, busy schedules and poor communication can make it difficult to enjoy such routines, even for families outside the context of a chronic condition of a family member.
-Examining how families organize, communicate and collaborate around everyday family processes provides an opportunity to better understand the complexity of family dynamics and design for everyday family wellness.
+Examining how families organize, communicate, and collaborate around everyday family processes provides an opportunity to better understand the complexity of family dynamics and design for everyday family wellness.
 To do so, we used family meal practices as a window and interviewed 18 families with pre-teen children to understand how families navigate this core daily activity throughout the holistic processes of planning, purchasing, preparing, dining, and cleaning.
 Applying the lens of Family Development Theory, we describe the challenges and needs surrounding family meals as well as families’ strategies to facilitate meal-related interactions.
 We identify design opportunities to support families in communicating and constructing norms and rituals in shared experiences.
-Building on current f indings, we aim to explore ways of designing family wellness technologies by supporting the process of norm and ritual building for families.
+Building on current findings, we aim to explore ways of designing family wellness technologies by supporting the process of norm and ritual building for families.

 Our Paper “Meal Chat: Promoting Mealtime Social Interaction for College Students” has been accepted to CHI2020!
 Interested in how mealtime social interaction can be supported through a simple desktop prototype?
 Check it out here.